-Those of us that have had the advantages of living in a developed country need to recognize the right of other communities to develop.
+Those of us that have had all of the advantages of living in a developed country must recognize the right of other communities to develop themselves.
 The people of many developing countries are simply attempting to survive.
-For them, preservation of native forests and conservation of biological diversity is not a priority over life.
+For them, the preservation of native forests and the conservation of biological diversity is not a priority over life.

 Should We Boycott Palm Oil?

 A solution to the problem of producing palm oil while protecting the environment and allowing for the economic growth of poorer nations is not an easy one.
 There are some who support a boycott of palm oil.